 continue to be traded in the normal way, subject to the usual veterinary

-On 1 October, 2020 it will become Law that all horses must be microchipped.
+It is now Law that all horses must be microchipped.

 Many horses born before 2009 may not yet have a microchip.

 The Arab Horse Society is able to supply the AHS dedicated microchips to all owners of Arabian, Anglo Arab and Part Bred Arab registered horses for £8.00 which includes postage.